Post-quantum steering is a stronger-than-quantum resource for information processing: Results

 Consider the following protocol in Witworld.
 Alice and Bob share the two qubit state $ | \Phi^{s}\rangle = (| 01 \rangle - | 10 \rangle )/\sqrt{2}$.
 Alice performs the unitary $ U_{\bm{\uppsi}} = | 0 \rangle \langle \psi^{\perp} | + | 1 \rangle \langle \psi | $ on her qubit, which encodes the state $ | \psi \rangle $ to be sent.
-This effectively applies $U_{\bm{\uppsi}}^{\dagger}$ to Bob's half of the state.~\footnote{The singlet state $|\Phi^{s}\rangle$ transforms trivially under $U \otimes U$; implying that $( U_{\bm{\uppsi}} \otimes \mathbb{I} ) |\Phi^{s}\rangle = (\mathbb{I} \otimes U_{\bm{\uppsi}}^{\dagger}) |\Phi^{s}\rangle$. } Next, she performs the measurement given by $ B = \{ | 0 \rangle \langle 0 | , | 1 \rangle \langle 1 | \} $, whose outcome consists of one classical bit $a$ which indicates exactly whether Bob now has the post measured state $-\ket{\psi}$ (if $a = 0$) or $\ket{\psi^{\perp}}$ (if $a = 1$).
+This effectively applies $U_{\bm{\uppsi}}^{\dagger}$ to Bob's half of the state (the singlet state $|\Phi^{s}\rangle$ transforms trivially under $U \otimes U$; implying that $( U_{\bm{\uppsi}} \otimes \mathbb{I} ) |\Phi^{s}\rangle = (\mathbb{I} \otimes U_{\bm{\uppsi}}^{\dagger}) |\Phi^{s}\rangle$).
+Next, she performs the measurement given by $ B = \{ | 0 \rangle \langle 0 | , | 1 \rangle \langle 1 | \} $, whose outcome consists of one classical bit $a$ which indicates exactly whether Bob now has the post measured state $-\ket{\psi}$ (if $a = 0$) or $\ket{\psi^{\perp}}$ (if $a = 1$).
 Then, Alice sends $a$ to Bob, who now knows whether he is holding $-\ket{\psi}$ or $\ket{\psi^{\perp}}$.
-The task can be completed if Bob has access to a \emph{universal-\textup{NOT} operation}, which maps an arbitrary input $\ket{\phi}$ into an orthogonal state to it (which is unique up to global phases for qubits).
+The task can be completed if Bob has access to a {universal-\textup{NOT} operation}, which maps an arbitrary input $\ket{\phi}$ into an orthogonal state to it (which is unique up to global phases for qubits).
 The universal-NOT operation is not valid in quantum theory since it is a positive transformation, but not a completely positive transformation.
 However, in Witworld, this is an allowable transformation.
 Thus in Witworld Bob can apply the universal-NOT gate when $a=1$, leaving him with a perfect copy of $\ket{\psi}$ (up to a physically irrelevant global phase).
 Diagrammatically, this protocol is represented as follows:

 where cUNOT is the controlled-universal-NOT operation.
-The diagrammatic manipulations that prove that Eq.~\eqref{eq:RSPwit} holds are presented in App.~\ref{app:rsp}.
+The diagrammatic manipulations that prove that Eq.~\eqref{eq:RSPwit} holds are presented in Sec.~E of the Supplemental Material.
 Through this protocol, Witworld performs RSP of a qubit deterministically with the transmission of only one classical bit from Alice to Bob, outperforming quantum theory at the task.

 We now move on to unveiling what the critical resource is underlying the success of RSP in Witworld.
 For this, it is convenient to rewrite the diagram in the left hand side of Eq.~\eqref{eq:RSPwit} as: